 Fig. 4 illustrates the tracking of student knowledge states in an intuitive way.
-We randomly chose a student in ASSIST2009 and select the answer records related to five KCs that appear frequently.
-The upper part ( $5 \times 30$ grid) of the figure shows the changing knowledge proficiencies diagnosed by DNeural-CDM\2.
+We randomly chose a student in AS-SIST2009 and select the answer records related to 5 KCs that appear frequently.
+The upper part $(5 \times 30 \text{ grid})$ of the figure shows the changing knowledge proficiencies diagnosed by DNeuralCDM\2.
 We can observe that when the student gives a correct (incorrect) answer, DNeuralCDM\2 tends to increase (decrease) its diagnosed proficiency on a related KC.
-The lower part ( $1 \times$ 30 grid) of the figure shows the changing ability diagnosed by DIRT\2.
+The lower part $(1 \times 30 \text{ grid})$ of the figure shows the changing ability diagnosed by DIRT\2.
 We can further observe that when the student gives a correct (incorrect) answer, DIRT\2 increases (decreases) its diagnosed overall ability.

 From all the results above, we can conclude that although the student's knowledge state vector is separated from the performance prediction vector in dynamic cognitive diagnosis models (unlike DKT\KC), the interpretability of the state vector remains high.
-Moreover, the advantage of DNeuralCDM models is that they are able to handle the change of proficiencies for each KC, even when the question has multiple KCs.
+Moreover, the advantage of DNeural-CDM models is that they are able to handle the change of proficiencies for each KC, even when the question has multiple KCs.
 By contrast, deep knowledge tracing models cannot get the proficiencies on KCs (e.g., DKT\Q and DKT\MLP) or can only handle questions with a single KC (e.g., in DKVMN and DKT\KC, multiple KCs in a question are combined and regarded as a dummy KC).

-Interpretation of Question Attribute Parameters.
+Interpretation of question attribute parameters.
 The knowledge components required by the questions are provided by experts, and both discrimination and difficulty have been studied in traditional research.
 In classical test theory, the common measurement of question discrimination is the point biserial correlation or biserial correlation between the students' score (0 or 1) on the question and their total score on the test [11].
 As for question difficulty, it has been determined by many existing works (e.g., [11], [30], [31]) that the more difficult the question is, the lower correct rate the question has.
 In other words, question difficulty should have a negative correlation with the question's correct rate (or a positive correlation with the incorrect rate).
 Therefore, the correlation between the estimated difficulty parameters and the correct rates of questions is a reasonable measurement for the interpretability of difficulty parameters.

-Unfortunately, due to the sparsity problem of questions in the datasets, it is difficult to select enough questions that have plenty of response logs to calculate reliable biserial correlations or point biserial correlations (with p-value $\ll 0.05$ ).
-Thus, in this article, we only compare the estimated values of difficulty parameters (i.e., the values of $\gamma$ in DIRT\3 and DIRT\4, or $\beta$ in DNeuralCDM\3 and DNeuralCDM\4) with the incorrect rates of the corresponding questions.
-We choose the Pearson correlation coefficient (PCC) [55] to measure their correlation.
+Unfortunately, due to the sparsity problem of questions in the datasets, it is difficult to select enough questions that have plenty of response logs to calculate reliable biserial correlations or point biserial correlations (with p-value $\ll$ (0.05).
+Thus, in this paper, we only compare the estimated values of difficulty parameters (i.e., the values of $\gamma$ in DIRT\3 and DIRT\4, or $\beta$ in DNeuralCDM\3 and DNeuralCDM\4) with the incorrect rates of the corresponding questions.
+We choose Pearson correlation coefficient (PCC) [55] to measure their correlation.
 For questions with multiple KCs in DNeuralCDM models, we need to transform the KC difficulties to the questions so as to calculate PCC.
 While combining all the difficulties of the KCs contained in a question could be a reasonable approach, how exactly this combination should be performed is underexplored.
+Instead, we consider the highest difficulty of the contained KCs as the question difficulty, because it is most representative of how difficult the question is, and the #KCs per question is close to 1.0 on all datasets (Table X).
+The results are shown in Table VIII, where pvalue $\ll 0.05$ .
+In the table, we can observe strong correlations between the estimated question difficulties and incorrect rates.
+TABLE VII DOA (PDOA) FOR SINGLE AND MULTIPLE KC STATES